Devikeerthi000/Library-Checkout-System/README.md

-# Library-Checkout-System
+#Library Checkout System
-A web-based Library Checkout System built using Python, HTML, CSS, and SQL to manage end-to-end library operations like book borrowing, returns, inventory management, and fine calculation.
-Designed for students and librarians, this system provides a clean user interface with secure login and role-based access.
+An elegant, web-based application engineered with Python (Flask), HTML, CSS, and SQL to streamline the complete spectrum of library operations — from book circulation and returns to inventory oversight and fine computation.

-Features

--User authentication with role-based access (Librarian vs. Student)

--Book search, borrow, return, and due date tracking

--Fine calculation for late returns

--SQL database integration for storing user and book data

--Clean web interface using HTML and CSS
+Crafted with both students and librarians in mind, the system features secure authentication and role-specific dashboards, ensuring a seamless, intuitive user experience.

+✨ Key Capabilities
+🔐 Role-Based Authentication – Distinct, secure access for Librarians and Students.

+📚 Comprehensive Book Management – Search, issue, return, and monitor due dates with ease.

+💰 Automated Fine Assessment – Intelligent calculation of late-return penalties.

+🗄 Robust Data Persistence – SQL-powered storage of user credentials, book records, and transaction history.

+🎨 Refined User Interface – Clean, responsive design for optimal usability.

-Tech Stack
+🛠 Technology Stack
 Frontend: HTML, CSS

 Backend: Python (Flask)

 Database: SQL

+📖 Overview
+The Library Checkout System redefines library management by automating routine tasks, preserving data integrity, and presenting information in an accessible manner.
+It reduces administrative overhead, accelerates book transactions, and ensures overdue penalties are computed without manual intervention.